sarahmagrish/commonplace/_posts/skeena/2013-05-05-heirs-of-dimlahamid.md

 slideshow:
 - img: gary01.jpg
   caption: Hartley Bay is home to the Gitga’at, who originally lived in the village of Laxgal’tsap near the Quaal River.
-- img: gary02.jpg
+- img: gary14.jpg
-  caption: The Enbridge Pipeline proposal includes more than 200 oil tankers coming out of nearby Douglas Channel every year.
+  caption: After English missionary William Duncan set off to establish New Metlakatla in Alaska, the remaining Gitga’at chose the cove at Hartley Bay as their new home.
 - img: gary03.jpg
-  caption: After English missionary William Duncan set off to establish New Metlakatla in Alaska, the remaining Gitga’at chose the cove at Hartley Bay as their new home.
+  caption: The Gitga’at are known as the People of the Cane, which refers to the “canes” or poles by which people once navigated canoes in the lower Skeena.
 - img: gary04.jpg
   caption: Development proposals across the Skeena have brought everyone into a conversation about the value of the land, including homesteaders like Ken Rabnett.
 - img: gary05.jpg
   caption: The Great Bear Rainforest takes its name from the white grizzly or “spirit” bear, which the Tsimshian people said had the power to transform into a man.
 - img: gary07.jpg
   caption: Elder Helen Clifton married Gitga’at hereditary chief John Clifton in 1942 and moved to Hartley Bay where they raised six children, who gave them twenty grandchildren.
-- img: gary08.jpg
-  caption: The Gitga’at are known as the People of the Cane, which refers to the “canes” or poles by which people once navigated canoes in the lower Skeena.
 - img: gary09.jpg
   caption: Jason Loring prepares a net for fishing in the upper Skeena.
 More than anything else, the salmon connect everyone within the watershed.
 - img: gary10.jpg